kdipto1/kdipto1/README.md

 <div align="center">
 <!--  <img src="https://lh3.googleusercontent.com/pw/AL9nZEWihB5-xB4jFTb8LzC6B1l-EpXNStxU1Ptyg4Hr0dPaO_8eq7LvbTlTV-RjsmJ8BooqQBz7JEEqx3U1gFaeCMCfkdwy5yn35uENDVKBrw21xQPcFoY_oalgtjZEJTEMe2pwW1ovozWrRpV5zP_LloTT=w1169-h390-no" align="center" style="width: 100%" /> -->

 </div>

 ---

 # 👋 Hi there!
+My name is **Dipto Karmaker**.
 I am passionate about programming and scalable software development, that will be used by a large number of people.
 And it will have a good impact on their day-to-day life.
 I am curious about technology.

 I also have an interest in outdoor sports like football and cricket.
 I love to travel and read.
 I like to always stay updated on what's going on around the world.
 So, I try to read the newspaper most of the time.

-Currently, I am looking for a full-stack developer position.
-I will share my current skills down here.

-Programming Languages: JavaScript, Typescript Front-end Technologies: HTML5, CSS3, SASS, Bootstrap, Tailwind CSS, React, Next.js Back-end Technologies: Node.js, Express.js
-Databases: MongoDB, PostgreSQL
-Tools and Libraries: Redux, Mongoose, Prisma, Ant Design, Material UI, TanStack Query Version Control: Git, GitHub
-Code Editor: VS code

 ## Technologies, I have worked with
  [![My Skills](https://skillicons.dev/icons?i=html,css,js,ts,bootstrap,tailwind,react,next,nodejs,express,mongodb,postgresql,prisma,firebase,supabase,heroku,git,github,vscode,figma,netlify,postman,redux,stackoverflow)]([https://skillicons.dev](https://dipto-karmaker.vercel.app/))